chriopter/esphome-water-plants/README.md

 - For safety, the pump always starts in the OFF state after any power loss event
 - Active watering states do not persist through power loss as a safety feature, preventing unexpected resumption of watering

+## Athom Smart Plug

+Version for Athom Smart Plug if you want to drive a bigger pump than USB powered ones.
+Detects if the pump does not draw power and turns off, reports this as Water Level (Float Switch).

 <img width="750" alt="image" src="https://github.com/user-attachments/assets/95adeb32-332c-4523-83b8-9b6bc461d64d" />